Sponsored by the Empire Center for New York State Policy

-The cost of public pensions is about to blow through the roof, with financial consequences that could affect generations of New Yorkers to come.
-And it's not just pensions: state and local governments have promised over $200 billion in post-retirement health care -- but set aside no money to pay for it.
+The cost of public pensions has blown through the roof, with financial consequences that will affect generations of New Yorkers to come.
+And it’s not just pensions: state and local governments have promised over $250 billion in post-retirement health care — but set aside no money to pay for it.

 To learn more about the problem: